Genivia/ugrep/README.md

 ### Commands

-- `ug` is for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory, `ug+` also searches pdfs, documents, e-books, image metadata
+- `ug` is for interactive use, which loads an optional .ugrep configuration file with your preferences located in the working directory or home directory, `ug+` also searches pdfs, documents, e-books, image metadata

 - `ugrep` for batch use like GNU grep without a .ugrep configuration file, `ugrep+` also searches pdfs, documents, e-books, image metadata